Workers back on the job at noon after CP Rail and union agree to final arbitration

 CP President and CEO Keith Creel says in a statement the agreement enables the railway to resume essential services for customers and the North American supply chain.

-In a tweet, Federal Labour Minister Seamus O'Regan thanked the two sides, posting "I congratulate the parties for staying at the table and coming to a resolution with the help of federal mediators."
+In a tweet, Federal Labour Minister Seamus O'Regan thanked the two sides, posting -- quote -- ``I congratulate the parties for staying at the table and coming to a resolution with the help of federal mediators.''

-In a later statement, O'Regan says the outcome "is further evidence that when employers and unions work together, we get the best results for Canadians and our economy."
+In a later statement, O'Regan says the outcome -- quote -- ``is further evidence that when employers and unions work together, we get the best results for Canadians and our economy.